flow-crow/Perlin-Noise/README.md

 # Perlin Noise

-A simple NumPy implementation of Perlin noise.
+A fast NumPy implementation of Perlin noise.
 Generates 3D or 4D procedural noise as an image or volume evolving over time respectively.
 Includes fractal, turbulent and ridge multiscale forms with tunable parameters.

 ## Usage